Mikkobelly/recipe-app/README.md

 ## Key features

-- Users can search for recipes according to ingredients
-- Automatically rate each recipe by difficulty level
+- Display all recipes upon logging in
 - Display details on each recipe upon selection
-- Show statistics and visualizaions based on trends and data analysis
+- Show statistics and data visualizaions based on user's search criteria

 ## Technologies